FAIRmat-NFDI/pynxtools/docs/tutorial/nexus-to-nomad.md

 ## Create an account

-The very first thing you need to do is get a Nomad account if you don't have one. **!!!You can go here and click this then that**
+The very first thing you need to do is get a Nomad account.
+If you don't have one you can register [here](https://nomad-lab.eu/fairdi/keycloak/auth/realms/fairdi_nomad_prod/login-actions/registration?client_id=nomad_public&tab_id=eWM6kat9MPc).

 1. Navigate to [nomad-lab.eu](https://nomad-lab.eu/prod/v1/gui/about/information)
 2. Click on ```Login / Register``` on the top right corner.